nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case restarts.

 * *a.
-At any time, User chooses to cancels the session reminder.
+At any time, User chooses to cancel the session reminder.

     * *a1.
 ResearchRoster shows a message confirming reminder is cancelled.